A Mile-Wide Asteroid Will Fly Past Earth In April, NASA Assures It’s Not A Danger

 In cosmic terms, that’s close enough to get the rock put on NASA’s list of Potentially Hazardous Objects and thus monitored by the agency’s Sentry System.

-“[The Sentry System is] a highly automated collision monitoring system that continually scans the most current asteroid catalog for possibilities of future impact with Earth over the next 100 years,” NASA says.
+“[The Sentry System is] a highly automated collision monitoring system that continually scans the most current asteroid catalog for possibilities of future impact with Earth over the next 100 years,” NASA said.

-Were the Earth’s and the asteroid’s paths just a little bit different, enough so that it appeared likely that the rock would be caught by Earth’s gravity and brought down for an impact, things would be much more dire.
+Were the Earth’s and the asteroid’s paths just a little bit different, enough so that it appeared likely the rock would be caught by Earth’s gravity and brought down for an impact, things would be much more dire.

 An asteroid that size, if it fell on a populated area, could level whole cities and instantly kill millions.
-However, the odds of this or, indeed, any space rock landing in a populated area are vanishingly small, but that doesn’t mean they can’t do severe damage.
-A rock the size of 52768 (1998 OR2) would, when it impacted the planet, kick up enough debris into the atmosphere that it would block out sunlight and cause a sort of nuclear winter that could devastate life on this planet.
+However, the odds of any space rock landing in a populated area are vanishingly small.
+That doesn’t mean they can’t do severe damage, though.
+If a rock the size of 52768 (1998 OR2) hit the planet, it would kick up enough debris into the atmosphere that it would block out sunlight and cause a sort of nuclear winter that could devastate life.

-Meanwhile, it seems that news of potentially-deadly asteroid impacts are an almost-weekly thing in the news.
-Just two weeks ago, for example, The Inquisitr reported that a “planet-killer” asteroid was predicted to pass perilously close to Earth.
+It seems that news of potentially-deadly asteroid impacts are an almost-weekly occurrence.
+For example, just two weeks ago, The Inquisitr reported that a “planet-killer” asteroid was predicted to pass perilously close to Earth.

-You can expect a lot more news like that in the coming years.
-That’s because the system that monitors the skies for asteroids and other space debris headed this way is about to increase in size: later this year, the Vera C. Rubin Observatory in Chile will come online and will open the door to untold numbers of asteroids being located, identified, and tracked.
+A lot more similar stories are likely to appear in the coming years, due to the increase in size of the system that monitors the skies for asteroids and other space debris.
+Later in 2020, the Vera C. Rubin Observatory in Chile will come online and will open the door to untold numbers of asteroids being located, identified, and tracked.

 “It’s an exciting time for planetary defense because we are on the verge of an absolute flood of new observations that will allow us to track 10 times more asteroids than we’ve ever tracked before,” said Ed Lu, executive director of the Asteroid Institute and a former NASA astronaut.